grafana/tutorials/tutorials/build-a-panel-plugin.md

 `this.props` contains current dimensions of the panel, which you're using here to make the `div` fill the whole panel.

+- Run `yarn dev` to build the plugin with the new changes.

+### Try out the new changes

+To be able to see the changes you made, the next step is to add your panel to a dashboard.

+- Open Grafana in your browser.
+- Create a new dashboard, and select **Choose Visualization** in the **New Panel** view.
+- Select your panel from the list of visualizations.
+- Congrats!
+The dashboard displays a red panel.

-- Run `yarn dev`, and reload Grafana to reflect the changes you've made.
+Before continuing to the next step, try changing the background to a color of your choosing.
+Run `yarn dev` again, and reload the browser to reflect the change.

-In the next step, you'll add a switch to toggle the color of the panel using _options_.
+Next, you'll add a switch to toggle the color of the panel using _options_.

 ## Configure your panel